MSF30513 Certificate III in Picture Framing

 Course Credit - Students may seek to have a unit(s) of competency formally recognised by credit transfer or recognition of prior learning RPL.
 Duration of study may be Shortened where credit(s) are obtained.

-Fees and Funding - The course is subsidised by the State and Federal government .
-There is a student contribution fee Payable by the trainee or employer of approximately $2000 NSW & $1400 QLD depending on elective units chosen.
+QLD Fees and Funding - The course is subsidised by the State and Federal government .
+There is a student contribution fee Payable by the trainee or employer of approximately $1350 in QLD depending on elective units chosen.

 Concessions and Exemption - Ask us about the concessions or exemptions eligibility for this course- NSW concessions